xiaogouxo/PyIDM/readme.md

 ### Windows: <br>
 a standalone compressed version available on: https://github.com/Aboghazala/Hanash/tree/master/windows <br>
-note that these builds are old and might not working as expected regarding youtube videos, for most recent versions, you can run from the source with most recent youtube_dl module
+prepared by cx_freeze, last updated file is version 3.2, note that these builds might be older than source code, for most recent versions, you can run from the source

 <br><br>

 # Versions change log:
-3.2.0:
+3.2:
 - Automatically install required python packages to run the application.
 - better log text newer entries are now at the bottom.

-3.1.0:
+- correct app. icon not appearing in windows

+3.1:
 - added functionality to download youtube DASH videos with audio merged using ffmpg.
 - bug fixes.
 - remove Pillow module from requirements